romebell/SEI802/react-updated-2019/fetch-and-apis/fetch-apis.md

 You can use `fetch()` API directly inside of a React Component to render a quote.
 We'll be using the `Home` component, so open `Home.js` to edit.

-The official [React documentation](https://facebook.github.io/react/docs/react-component.html#componentdidmount) tells developers that any network requests should be placed inside of the _componentDidMount_ method.
+The official [React documentation](https://reactjs.org/docs/hooks-effect.html) tells developers that any network requests should be placed inside of the _useEffect_ method.

-* Start by changing the `Home` component to have an empty `componentDidMount()` method.
+* Start by changing the `Home` component to have an empty `useEffect()` method.
 * Set the stage for returning a quote in the `div` by changing the text to be an `<h1>` with the text "My favorite Kanyw quote:"

 ## Let's use axios instead!